 It’s worth a few bucks to know how hot your oven really is when you stick your bread in.

-There you have it, what we consider the three essentials in our bread baking.
+There you have it, what we consider the three essentials in our bread making.

 I love proofing bags.
 Sticking my bread dough in a giant, oversized bag beats the dickens out of stretching plastic across the top of a bread bowl.
 It creates a greenhouse without restricting the dough.
 I love it but it’s not essential.